scolecite/mica-gd355/lectures/proj-parametric-design.md

 # Project: Parametric Design System

-We will create a design system that is controlled by the parameters you define.
-Instaed of focusing on individual design outcomes, we will create rules and systems that can generate many different variations.
-To do this, we will have to rethink about the role of a designer.
+You will create a design system that is controlled by the parameters you define.
+Instaed of focusing on individual design outcomes, You will create rules and systems that can generate many different variations.
+To do this, You will have to rethink about the role of a designer.
 How do you work with the large amount of data?
 How do you create a more personalized/customized experience?
 Will you hand-craft each and every variation?
 Will you automate and randomize everything?
 Who makes the decisions for your design?
 How do you maintain your design system?

 You will work with data you collect yourself or find online, and map the data to visual forms.